majestikmagik/AI-medical-bot-whatsapp/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://github.com/djpapzin/AI-Assistant-WhatsApp-Bot/blob/main/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Feel free to contribute for details on our code of conduct, and the process for submitting pull requests to us.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/djpapzin/AI-Assistant-WhatsApp-Bot/blob/main/LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [MIT License] file for details.

 ## Acknowledgments